Expat Story: From Metropolitan France to Martinique

 How did you get set up?

 Since the move was due to a job transfer, we received a lot of assistance for housing, moving, and settling on the island.
-As Martinique is still a French department, everything related to phone plans and banks remained unchanged.
+As Martinique is a French department, everything related to phone plans and banks remained unchanged.

 What did you bring with you?